Symmetry and symmetry breaking for the fractional Caffarelli-Kohn-Nirenberg inequality: Uniqueness of minimizers

 Such $\bar v$ is a solution to the one-dimensional problem

 The proof of Theorem \ref{thm:uniqueness} will follow the general scheme of \cite{Frank-Lenzmann,Frank-Lenzmann-Silvestre} for the non-local equation

 performing a continuation argument in $\gamma$ in order to use the known uniqueness results in the local case $\gamma=1$.
-Note also that our approach is some times closer to that of \cite{Frank-Lenzmann-Silvestre} since we do not introduce a Lagrange multiplier as \cite{Frank-Lenzmann} does.
+Note also that our approach is sometimes closer to that of \cite{Frank-Lenzmann-Silvestre} since we do not introduce a Lagrange multiplier as \cite{Frank-Lenzmann} does.

 A small side remark is that, since we need to work also on the local case $\gamma=1$, we can only allow $n>2$ in the Theorem instead of the usual $n>2\gamma$.

 The first step is to set up function spaces.
 We would like to work on a fixed space $\mathcal F$ on $\mathbb R$ defined by